7 Easy Ways to Increase Your Garage Door Security

 7. Reduce garage break-in risk with security cameras.

 Security cameras are a huge deterrent to would-be burglars who know the cameras are recording their facial features, clothing, and other physical attributes.
 A motion-activated camera starts recording as soon as a car pulls into the driveway or someone approaches on foot—even at night.
-If you go with the easy-to-install NETVUE Outdoor Camera with Night Vision (available on Amazon), the incriminating video then gets stored on a micro SD card.
+If you go with the easy-to-install NETVUE Outdoor Camera with Night Vision available on Amazon, the incriminating video then gets stored on a micro SD card.
 Plus, the camera syncs with smart home systems such as Alexa as well as smartphones, so you can check on the status of your garage door even when you’re off-site.
 The best home security systems, such as ADT or SimpliSafe, offer a variety of security cameras you can install in your garage for added peace of mind.